atlantichabitatmodels/communityofpractice/pages/past-meetings.md

 This page will be used to document past community of practice meetings.

+#### May 2023

+Jordy Thomson from DFO (Fisheries and Oceans Canada) walked us through the eelgrass SDM his team developed using the biomod2 package for R!
+He described the environmental data layers, presence-absence observations and model context.

 ### March 2023
 On April 14th, Maggie MacPherson from the Boreal Avian Modelling Project discussed how to predict bird distributions under global change.